juan-vg/cmu-graphplan/README.md

 ## Tasks Example Domain & Problem

-Just another proof of concept whose purpose is to test the algorithm.
+Just my own proof of concept whose purpose is to test the algorithm.
 Furthermore, in order to check the plan's parallelism possibilities, the example has been designed to force this result.
 Have a look at the following diagram!

 ![Tasks Diagram](https://github.com/juan-vg/cmu-graphplan/blob/master/tasks-example-diagram.png)

-# Credits
+# Graphplan Impl.
+Credits

 User avrim from CMU